obsidiandynamics/fulcrum/resolver/README.md

 A **scope** comprises rules for binding a context to a dedicated registry.
 Needless to say, registries in CSL aren't singletons.
 There are as many distinct registries in any given scope as there are contexts under which that scope is accessed.

 When performing a dependency lookup or assignment, the caller selects an appropriate scope and passes its context.
-Providing that the counterparty passes the same context for that scope, the parties will share a common registry and will have access to each other's services.
+Provided that the counterparty passes the same context for that scope, the parties will share a common registry and will have access to each other's services.

 # Getting started
 The following example illustrates the sharing of a hypothetical catalogue of books by way of thread scope.